suttacentral/sc-data/misc/README.md

 ## Deprecated

-The following files are deporacted and should not be used.
+The following files are deprecated and should not be used.
 They are only kept to avoid breaking legacy uses.
 If there are no legacy uses, delete them.

 - `uid_expansion`: old expansion for uid = acronym = name.

 ## Removed